1. Riders must accept full responsibility for their own ride and route

 2. Riders must visit all ten control points and record their visit

-Riders must visit all ten control points (nine plus the start/finish control) and record their visit with a photograph of their bike and answer the associated question on their brevet card.
-Check out the Locations page for more info on how to do this.
+Riders must visit all ten control points (nine plus the start/finish control) and record their visit with a timestamped photograph of their bike and answer the associated question on their brevet card (further details will be given in the event manual).
 You must validate all of your control visits before arriving back at event HQ.
+Riders will also be issued with a GPS tracker unit at registration.

 3. Riders must carry a mobile phone in order to validate their ride